-According to the 2015 population and housing census, the estimated population of Savannakhet, the largest province in Lao PDR by population, is approximately one million people or 15 percent of the country's population.
+According to the 2015 population and housing census, the estimated population of Savannakhet, the largest province in Lao PDR by population, is approximately one million people or 15 percent of the country's population24.
 The East West Economic Corridor (EWEC), where the two towns in Savannakhet are situated, has been developed targeting poverty alleviation, and over the past 15 years the region and the country as a whole has seen decline in poverty.
 However, the high rates of urbanisation apparent in the province also have the potential to exacerbate disparities between the genders.
-It is for this reason that project focuses on gender inclusive growth by building communities resilient to the consequences of climate change.